 In 2020, the City established an R-4 zoning district and rezoned several areas of the city accordingly.
 This zone is consistent with the High Density Residential designation in the General Plan Land Use Element, and both permit residential development with a minimum density of 20 units per acre and a maximum of 24 units per acre.
-Sites in this zone and land use designation are considered to have a density that is estimated to support development affordable for lower-income households.
+Sites in this zone and land use designation are considered to have a density that is estimated to support development affordable for lower income households.
 As of October 2023, only one site with a land use designation of High Density Residential is considered developable, included in the inventory as Site 82.
-However, this site is currently within a zone that is inconsistent with its General Plan land use designation, and so will be rezoned to R-4 for consistency with its existing General Plan land use designation.
+However, this site is currently within a zone that is inconsistent with its General Plan land use designation.
 Based on its land use designation, Site 82 is estimated to develop 155 units affordable to lower-income households.
 The City has included Program 5 to complete this rezone by December 31, 2024.